 - Commitment.
 Requesting a peer mentor through CCAP does involve more of a time commitment than connecting with CCAP through the monthly social activities only.
 When requesting a mentor, you commit to meet with your mentor once per month for your first semester at NCSU.
 Partners will compare schedules and decide when to meet throughout the semester.

 - Sign up here!
 All new Fall 2019 international students will automatically be put on the CCAP mailing list to receive invitations to monthly events.
-If you would also like to be paired with a CCAP ambassador for one-on-one mentorship for your first semester, the SIGN UP will open in late Spring 2019.
+If you would also like to be paired with a CCAP ambassador for one-on-one mentorship for your first semester, SIGN UP HERE!

 For prospective ambassadors